-“Nothing is currently more important to the Merchant Venturers than seeing Bristol’s education system become one associated with high levels of achievement…” - Colin Skellett, Chairman of the Merchant Venturers Education Committee
+“Nothing is currently more important to the Merchant Venturers than seeing Bristol’s education system become one associated with high levels of progress and achievement…” – Chris Curling, Chairman of the Venturers’ Trust Committee

-The Merchant Venturers have been involved in education in Bristol for at least 400 years — archival records show that they were running a school for the children of mariners as early as 1595.
+SMV has been involved in education in Bristol for at least 400 years — archival records show that the Society was running a school for the children of mariners as early as 1595.
 This grew into the Bristol Trade School in the 18th century, which subsequently became the Merchant Venturers’ School and later the Merchant Venturers’ Technical College.

 When Bristol University was granted its Charter in 1909 the engineering department of the Technical College became the University’s Faculty of Engineering.
 Meanwhile, the Technical College became Bristol Polytechnic, the precursor of the University of the West of England.

-In 1708 Edward Colston founded Colston’s School and endowed it, appointing the Merchant Venturers as managers of the endowment.
+In 1708 Edward Colston founded Colston’s School and endowed it, appointing the Society of Merchant Venturers as managers of the endowment.

 In 1891 Colston’s Girls’ School was created under the auspices of the same foundation.
 One hundred years later in 1991 Colston’s School became co-educational through its merger with the Collegiate School, Winterbourne.